minio/docs/source/lifecycle-management/create-lifecycle-management-expiration-rule.rst

   which to expire noncurrent object versions.
 For example, specify ``30d`` to expire a version after it has been noncurrent for at least 30 days.

-- Replace :mc-cmd:`EXPIRED_DAYS
-  <mc ilm add expired-object-delete-marker>` with the number of days after
-  which to expire the delete marker for an object with no remaining versions.
-  For example, specify ``30d`` to remove the delete marker after it has been the only remaining "version" of that object for at least 30 days.